Colorado-State-University-CMB/CM515-course-2024/modules/02_RStudio/05_RFunctions.md

 help(dim)
 ```

   * The `x` in the example tells you that this function takes an argument.
-If we read under **ARGUMENTS** we can learn whith object classes are allowed.
+If we read under **ARGUMENTS** we can learn which object classes are allowed.

 ➡️ Let's look at the help menu for `mean`.